 - Very little or no pasture renovation is needed each year.

 - Dung that does not sit on the surface for long and is decomposed by worms.

 What can you do to improve things?

 - Find out how much Dry Matter the pasture grows each year, and its growth pattern.

 - Learn pasture assessment techniques.

-- Check pasture composition to measure proportion of grasses, clover, weeds and bare ground.
+- Check pasture composition to measure the proportion of grasses, clover, weeds, and bare ground.